Vanders/bellboy/README.md

     busboy install

-If any Cookbooks held in the current Berkshelf cookbook cache have a `Busboy` file then Busboy will download all of the databags and databag items that are specified.
+If any cookbooks held in the current Berkshelf cookbook cache have a `Busboy` file then Busboy will download all of the databags and databag items that are specified.

-Databags & databag items are stored within a directory named `data_bags` within each Cookbook in the Berkshelf cache.
-Sebseuntly running Busboy to upload databags will upload any databags & databag items that were downloaded by Busboy.
+Databags & databag items are stored within a directory named `data_bags` within each cookbook in the Berkshelf cache.
+Subsequently running Busboy to upload databags will upload any databags & databag items that were downloaded by Busboy.

 ### Uploading databags

     busboy upload

-Busboy creates the databags on the remote server, uploads all databag items (files ending in `.json` that are found below the `data_bags` directory) and create the `Busboy` file which tells Busboy which databag items are associated with this Cookbook.
+Busboy creates the databags on the remote server, uploads all databag items (files ending in `.json` that are found below the `data_bags` directory) and create the `Busboy` file which tells Busboy which databag items are associated with this cookbook.

 Once you have uploaded the databags you can run `berks upload`.
-This ensures that Berkshelf uploads the `Busboy` file along with the Cookbook.
+This ensures that Berkshelf uploads the `Busboy` file along with the cookbook.

 Examples
 --------
 ### Uploading databags

-Assume the following Cookbook:
+Assume the following cookbook:

     myface/
 	    recipes/